- Johann Helfrich Muller was a German engineer and builder born in 1746.

 A replica of the calculating machine of Müller from 1784

-Müller intended also to use his machine for calculating of tables.
+Müller intended also to use his machine for calculating tables.
 He wrote: How easy it would be, by this means, to correct and extend the tables of logarithms.
 Later on Müller in fact used the machine to calculate a set of tables—”Tafeln des Kubischen Gehalts des Bauholzes”, which was published in Frankfurt in 1788 (see the lower image).
-In another letter to Lichtenberg from 9 September, 1784, Müller recorded a new thought in a postscript for a printing tabulating machine, as follows:
+In another letter to Lichtenberg from 9 September 1784, Müller recorded a new thought in a postscript for a printing tabulating machine, as follows:

 P.S.
 If the calculating machine sells well, I would in the future make a machine, which would simultaneously print in printer’s ink on paper any arbitrary arithmetical progression in natural numbers or the units, together with the numbers of the terms and the lines in between and which would halt of its own accord, when the side of the paper was full up.
-After setting the first figures, all one has to do is to turn a handle and after stopping to turn over the paper or to put another sheet in its place.
+After setting the first figures, all one has to do is turn a handle and after stopping to turn over the paper or put another sheet in its place.
 In this way, a sequence of 60 terms can be delivered in a minute.

 Tafeln des Kubischen Gehalts des Bauholzes of Johann Müller, Frankfurt, 1788

 Admittedly Müller never built a machine of this kind.
-Instead the idea was further perfected and presented together with his universal calculating machine in a book published in Frankfurt and Mainz in 1786.
-This 50 page booklet was edited by Müller’s friend Philipp Engel Klipstein.
-It contained, besides an exhaustive description of the mode of operation and design of the constructed machine, also a discussion about its advantages over manual computation and a detailed account of the special security (correction) mechanisms incorporated.
+Instead, the idea was further perfected and presented together with his universal calculating machine in a book published in Frankfurt and Mainz in 1786.
+This 50-page booklet was edited by Müller’s friend Philipp Engel Klipstein.
+It contained, besides an exhaustive description of the mode of operation and design of the constructed machine, also a discussion about its advantages over manual computation, and a detailed account of the special security (correction) mechanisms incorporated.

-Finally, under the heading “Further inventions of superior calculating machines and an arithmetical printing machine” the new machine was presented.
+Finally, under the heading “Further inventions of superior calculating machines and an arithmetical printing machine,” the new machine was presented.
 In these passages, it is made clear that Müller, perhaps at an even earlier date, had invented a difference engine (capable to operate to the third order of difference) for the rapid production of error-free tables, by means of “whole series of numbers” and by using “difference-numbers” (Differenzzahlen).
 A description similar to that in the postscript to Lichtenberg is given of the printing part, which was supposed to print directly onto paper, rather than produce matrices for stereotypes.

 No mention is made of how the necessary mechanisms to accomplish this were to be designed.
-Nonetheless it is clear from this document that Johann Müller had conceived the idea of a difference engine by the year 1786.
+Nonetheless, it is clear from this document that Johann Müller had conceived the idea of a different engine by the year 1786.
 Müller indicates that if someone were willing to finance its construction, he was willing to make the machine.
 He estimated that a table of x (1 ≤ x ≤ 100000) could be produced in just over ten days of effort, even if the operator only worked for eight hours per day.